Last modified:

 Revert work order status

-You may find the results of a completed work order insufficient or notice missing steps after the work order has already been closed.
+You may find the results of a finished work order insufficient or notice missing steps after the work order has already been closed.
 In such cases, you can revert the status to make corrections.

 Reset a closed work order